Professor Inga Winkler and human rights students attend a visit to the United Nations.

 Course Planning & Approval

 Students should consult with the program prior to each semester's registration period in order to verify that selected courses will fulfill remaining degree requirements.
-To facilitate this process, create an account on the ISHR website and submit a course advising form.
-You can then log in to view your existing requests.
-Students may also wish to use the concentration worksheet to plan and track degree progress.
+To facilitate this process, students are asked to use the concentration worksheet to plan and track degree progress.
 Please consult the course list for additional information.

 No course with a grade of D or lower is credited towards the concentration.